for an equitable San Leandro.

 What's at stake?

 There’s no denying it: Like so many other communities, San Leandro is increasingly impacted by climate change.
 We have more frequent drought years and days of extreme heat than ever, increasing the risk of deadly wildfires.
-Meanwhile, sea-level rise causes flooding along the shoreline that threatens homes and important infrastructure like the wastewater treatment plant.
-The list goes on… and it’s only getting worse as San Leandro’s 2017 climate hazard assessment predicts.
+Meanwhile, sea-level rise causes flooding along the shoreline that threaten homes and important infrastructure like the wastewater treatment plant.
+The list goes on … and it’s only getting worse, as San Leandro’s 2017 climate hazard assessment predicts.
 Unless we reduce emissions that are causing all this trouble, the quality of life in our city will suffer.

 The good news:

 There's a lot we can do.

 We believe that real solutions to the Climate Crisis must involve the whole community.
 If we're going to protect San Leandro from the worst effects of climate change, we need all hands on deck — making sure all are heard and considered, especially economically disadvantaged community members.
 San Leandro already has a lot of what it takes to avert the risks of climate change and make our city healthier, safer, and more walkable, and beautiful for everyone.
 Our goal is to partner with residents, local government, businesses, and community organizations on solutions that empower everybody in San Leandro, and help make our city more liveable and loveable.
 We invite you to get involved!